 - Are there restrictions on intercity or interstate travel?
 No

 - Are U.S. citizens required to quarantine?
 No

 - Official confirmation of entry requirements is published at the following government´s websites: Comisión Ejecutiva Portuaria Autónoma: www.cepa.gob.sv; and General Directorate of Migration of El Salvador: www.migracion.gob.sv

 - The Salvadoran Ministry of Health can place municipalities under special quarantine with little or no prior notice when a high number of COVID-19 cases is detected.
+Such quarantines can require a change or abandonment of travel plans.
 Please consult the Twitter account of the Ministry of Health for more information.

 - Are commercial flights operating?
 Yes

 - Is public transportation operating?
 Yes

 - The Salvadoran government recommends wearing a mask at all times.

 - The American Citizens Services Unit has resumed its online appointment system for routine passport and notarial services, though still with limited availability to maintain health and safety.
 Please visit our website for more information on how to schedule an appointment: Passport & Notarial.